wp-plugins/events-listing-widget/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed issue with events not always appearing in chronological order

 = 1.2.2 =
 * Added support for dd.mm.yyyy date format
 * Re-worked widget rendering algorithm to use WP_Query instead of custom SQL query